 Why Go on Trade Missions?

-Trade missions are the biggest bang for your buck.
-According to Dr. Joe Adams, a long-term successful mission leader for the State of Virginia: “You don’t have to worry about making appointments; you don’t have to worry about getting past secretaries; it is all pre-arranged.
+Trade missions have the biggest bang for your buck.
+According to Dr. Joe Adams, a long-term successful mission leader for the state of Virginia: “You don’t have to worry about making appointments; you don’t have to worry about getting past secretaries; it is all prearranged.
 All you have to do is get a plane ticket and go.”

 In terms of marketing, a well-organized and properly lead trade mission is a great leveraging tool.